-Proposals for the alteration, extension, change of use or redevelopment of existing land and buildings within the Chalcroft Business Park (as defined on the policies map) for class B1b, B1c, B2 and B8 uses will be permitted if all of the following criteria are met:

-- a new road is built as shown on the policies map to serve the Chalcroft Business Park and the new development west of Horton Heath; and - ii. development would not adversely affect the adjoining Round Copse or Chalcroft Business Park sites of importance for nature conservation.
+- Proposals for the alteration, extension, change of use or redevelopment of existing land and buildings within the Chalcroft Business Park (as defined on the policies map) for class B2, B8 and E(g)(ii)/(iii) uses will be permitted if all of the following criteria are met: - a. in accordance with the sequential approach, major office development (use class E(g)(i)) (greater than 1,000 sq.m gross) will only be supported if there are no suitable, available or viable alternative sites available in either Eastleigh town centre, the wider Eastleigh urban renaissance quarter, at Eastleigh River Side, (Southampton Airport) or in district and local centres; - b. a new road is built as shown on the policies map to serve the Chalcroft Business Park and the new development west of Horton Heath; and c. development would not adversely affect the adjoining Round Copse or Chalcroft Business Park sites of importance for nature conservation.

-A site level Habitats Regulation Assessment is required to demonstrate how this site will be delivered without adverse effect on any European site.
+2. A site level Habitats Regulation Assessment is required to demonstrate how this site will be delivered without adverse effect on any European site.